This article was updated on March 4, 2022

 - Restaurant concept – Your restaurant concept should be reflected throughout your business through the style, branding, customer service style, and design.
 All of these details should be covered in your business plan.
 Whether you’re aiming to be a ‘50s style greasy spoon or a local French patisserie, you should establish a distinct concept and consistent branding to make you instantly identifiable to your customers.

 - Restaurant menu – This is a restaurant after all.
 Detail the entirety of your menu with estimated ingredient cost, as well as projected pricing.
 Ensurer each menu item compliments your restaurant concept.
 There’s always room to change and improve on an existing restaurant menu.
-Still, translate your culinary passion onto your business plan and you’ll create an inspiring template for your upcoming restaurant.
+Still, translate your culinary passion onto your food business plan and you’ll create an inspiring template for your upcoming restaurant.

 Writing a quality business plan is an art of its own.
 Take your time, consult with legal experts and experienced restaurateurs, revise, and crunch the numbers.
 A business plan should be a solid foundation to build your restaurant on top of.

 Keep in mind, your business plan will likely be read by anyone looking to invest a financial stake into your restaurant, so make sure it looks professional and displays precisely why your business is a good investment.
+Additionally, a well written executive summary can be helpful to attract prospective investors.

 Step 2: Generate start-up capital